sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns.md

 1. Execute the action and create a campaign plan: `src actions exec -f action.json | src campaign plan create-from-patches`
 1. Follow the printed instructions to create and run the campaign on Sourcegraph

-## Example: Use ESLint to automatically migrate to a new TypeScript version
+### Using ESLint to automatically migrate to a new TypeScript version

 Our goal for this campaign is to convert all TypeScript code synced to our Sourcegraph instance to make use of new TypeScript features.
 To do this we convert the code, then update the TypeScript version.